 First, with a collective rant about the pervasive myths of sex that pervade porn-infused popular culture.
 That bullshit world where women come often and loudly and easily and prettily.
 Where cum is sexy and maybe even yummy.
 The one where you don’t have to talk about STDs and contraception because you both know you have “nothing to worry about.”
 The one where anal sex is nbd.
 Our experience is more often a clash between fun and morality where the shrapnel falls disproportionately toward the woman, waiting anxiously for her period every month.

 Inevitably each checklist involves some version of public sex.
 So I ask my sisters- it is ever any good?
-Then I ask them- have you ever gone to a restaurant at the top of a tall building, or right along a shoreline or inside a strip club?
+Then I ask them- have you ever gone to a restaurant at the top of a tall building, or right along a shoreline?
 The food is always bad.
 Why?
 Because you’re paying for the view, not the food.
 It’s the same thing with hooking up on a beach or in an airplane or in the quad.
-The sex is always bad because you’re not really there for the sex, you’re there for the view.
-You can go ahead and do it but please, for the sake of us girls everywhere, don’t pretend you like it.
+You can go ahead and do it but please don’t pretend its purpose to maximize a woman’s pleasure.

 We close out with a frustrated rant at the views of sex in the religious world.
 Where the man needs sex- he’s only human, after all- but knows that real sex must wait for marriage and that, even then, it exists for the sole purpose of procreation.
 And so he coerces the girl into an alternative tack.
 Before long, that couple is real hip to the anal scene.
 They keep one hole separate and special.
 The whole situation wouldn’t be so bad if it weren’t so hypocritical.
 But it’s maddening how, with impunity, the pious fuck the loophole.